 Funding Calculation and Required Match

-The maximum grant allocation for each city, with populations between 5,000 and 65,000 people, is based on one dollar per resident.
 Population estimates are determined by the Washington State Office of Financial Management, which publishes population estimates each year.
 The Port uses the most recent population estimates at the start of the grant cycle.
-Cities with populations numbering less than 5,000 people are eligible to receive grant funds up to $5,000 and cities with populations numbering more than 65,000 people are eligible to receive grant funding up to $65,000.
-See Appendix A for eligible award amounts.
+Cities with populations numbering less than 5,000 people are eligible to receive grant funds up to $5,000, and cities with populations numbering more than 60,000 people are eligible to receive grant funding up to $60,000.

-- Business recruitment initiatives designed to attract new companies to a region or city
+- Business recruitment initiatives designed to attract new companies or investment to a region or city

 - Underwriting general or capital expenses associated with an event or program already in progress

 - Any project that would violate federal, state, or local laws

 - Any project that would fall outside of the authorized activities that Ports can fund or engage in